MurmurationsNetwork/MurmurationsDocumentation/docs/about/ontology-composability.md

 # Composable Ontologies

-When describing Murmurations we use a couple of terms - ontology-agnostic and data composability - that may or may not be completely clear, so we would like to expand on them both a bit.
+When describing Murmurations we use a couple of terms - "flexible approach to ontology" and "data composability" - that may or may not be completely clear, so we would like to expand on them both a bit.
 In essence, they are two sides of the same coin.

-## Ontology agnostic
+## Flexible approach to ontology

-Ontology agonistic means that the Murmurations protocol does not enforce a specific ontology.
+The Murmurations protocol does not enforce a specific ontology.
 It has a flexible approach through which anyone using Murmurations is free to create their own ontology by defining a schema (using JSON Schema).
 As a simple example, imagine two different Murmurations users want to define their own organization ontology.
 Alice might define it as a schema composed of the following fields:

 -	Name
 -	Purpose